Port of Montréal to add new grain terminal equipment

 The funding comes from the federal National Trade Corridors Fund, a merit-based program designed to help infrastructure owners and users invest in the critical transportation assets that support economic activity in Canada.

-Federal Budget 2022 provided $450 million over five years, starting in 2022-23, to support supply chain projects through the Fund, to ease the movement of crops, materials, and products across Canada’s transportation networks.
-The $450 million is an addition to the program’s funding, bringing the total allocation to $4.6 billion over 11 years (2017-2028).
+Federal Budget 2022 provided $450 million over five years, starting in 2022-23, to support supply chain projects through the Fund to ease the movement of crops, materials, and products across Canada’s transportation networks.
+The $450 million adds to the program’s funding, bringing the total allocation to $4.6 billion over 11 years (2017-2028).

-The project, worth a total of $18 million, will be undertaken by DG CanEst Transit.
-When completed, it will increase the number of containers stored on site, improve the quality of the grain-cleaning service, optimize traffic flow in the yard, and increase capacity for loading and handling containers, ensuring critical Canadian goods, like grain and other agriproducts, can continue to be shipped reliably for import and export.
+DG CanEst Transit will undertake the project, worth $18 million.
+When completed, it will increase the number of containers stored on site, improve the quality of the grain-cleaning service, optimize traffic flow in the yard, and increase capacity for loading and handling containers.
+This will ensure that critical Canadian goods, like grain and other agriproducts, can continue to be shipped reliably for import and export.

 The project seeks to improve the company’s output.
 It currently has the following: